Token Replacement in ASP.NET Core Web API

 }

-Using the common part of the Route at the Controller level is always recommended.
-In the next article, I will discuss How to set the common or base route at the controller level in ASP.NET Core Web API Routing with Examples.
+In the next article, I will discuss Route Prefix in ASP.NET Core Web API with Examples.
 In this article, I try to explain token replacement in ASP.NET Core Web API Attribute Routing with examples.
 I hope you enjoy this Token Replacement in the ASP.NET Core Web API Attribute Routing article.

 Leave a Reply